AptoPayments/apto-sdk-android/README.md

 }
 ```

+- When the method succeeds, the user will receive a single use code via email.
+You can add additional verification handling within the `verification` response.
+- When the method fails, error handling can be included within the `error` response.

-### Restart a verification
+### Restart a Verification

-Verifications can be restarted, by using the following SDK method:
+If you previously initialized a verification, you can restart a verification by passing in the verification object to the `AptoPlatform.restartVerification` method:

 ```kotlin
 AptoPlatform.restartVerification(verification) {